-Interior Health will proactively deal with employees with substance use disorders as these disorders can negatively affect safety, attendance, performance and behaviour.
-It is not Interior Health's responsibility to diagnose but rather to intervene in a timely way to eliminate risk of unsafe acts and to require referral to counseling, assessment, assistance and ongoing support for recovery.
+Interior Health will proactively deal with employees with severe substance use disorders/substance dependence as these disorders can negatively affect safety, attendance, performance and behaviour.
+It is not Interior Health's responsibility to diagnose but rather to intervene in a timely way to eliminate risk of unsafe acts and to require referral, as appropriate, to counseling, assessment, assistance and ongoing support for recovery.

-Undiagnosed, untreated and/or under-treated substance abuse presents an extraordinary level of risk since these disorders are generally chronic and progressive in nature.
+Undiagnosed, untreated and/or under-treated substance use presents an extraordinary level of risk since these disorders are generally chronic and progressive in nature.
 The workplace is an effective venue for early detection and treatment referrals.
 It is important to avoid making the kinds of adjustments and compromises that will enable the continuation of problematic behaviours and interfere with employees getting timely assistance.
-Individuals are encouraged to approach co-workers, if substance misuse or dependency is suspected, to express concern regarding their health and encourage them to seek assistance.
+Individuals, who suspect, recognize or are advised of an alcohol or drug problem in others in the workplace, must advise their Manager or designate or Physician Leader before worksite or personal safety is compromised.